-The holidays are also a time where many of us enjoy our fair share of alcoholic beverages.
-Between holiday parties, happy hours, and social drinking, spiked eggnog, festive cocktails, Christmas wines, and throwing back some craft beers while spending time off from work with family and friends, you may be feeling like your liver needs a bit of a break.
-Dry January was designed for exactly this purpose — to encourage people to abstain from alcohol for the entire month, with the goal of restoring both your physical health and your healthy relationship with alcohol.
+The holidays are also a time when many of us enjoy (more than) our fair share of alcoholic beverages.
+Between holiday parties, happy hours, spiked eggnog, all those festive cocktails, and countless bottles of Christmas wine, you may feel like your liver needs a bit of a break.
+Dry January was designed for precisely this purpose — to encourage people to abstain from alcohol for the entire month, to restore their physical health and their healthy relationship with alcohol.

-What began as a simple initiative now has a robust app and a host of supportive resources online, helping participants stick with their goals and stay sober for the 31-day challenge.
+What began as a simple initiative now has blossomed into a movement with a robust app and a host of supportive resources online, helping participants stick with their goals and stay sober for the 31-day challenge.
 There are also many non-alcoholic beverage companies with zero-proof options, giving Dry January participants alternatives for social, ritualistic, and flavor substitutes for their favorite alcoholic beverages.

 Abstaining from alcohol during Dry January can result in several key benefits, including the following:

-It can help you sleep better
+1. It can help you sleep better

 Alcohol can interrupt normal sleep patterns and prevent deep sleep.
 You can also wake up groggy or hungover.

-It can help you lose weight
+2. It can help you lose weight

-Alcohol contains seven calories per gram, which is near twice as much as carbohydrates and protein.
+Alcohol contains seven calories per gram, which is nearly twice as much as carbohydrates and protein.
 Most alcoholic drinks are also packed with sugar, and as drinking is often accompanied by snacking or feasting, cutting out alcohol can do wonders for trimming down the waistline.

-It can save you money
+3. It can save you money

 Let’s face it: A trip to the bar or a nice bottle of wine can be quite expensive, so your wallet may enjoy nice padding by participating in Dry January.

-It can improve markers of health
+4. It can improve markers of health

-It can help improve and stabilize your mood
+5. It can help improve and stabilize your mood

-Though the short-term effects of a drink or two may include a bubbly, gregarious, upbeat mood, alcohol is actually a depressant and can negatively impact your mental health, particularly when heavy drinking is chronic or if you deal with dependency issues.
+Though the short-term effects of a drink or two may include a bubbly, gregarious, upbeat mood, alcohol is a depressant and can negatively impact your mental health, particularly when heavy drinking is chronic or if you deal with dependency issues.

-It can keep you safer
+6. It can keep you safer

 Alcohol negatively impacts your coordination, reflexes, judgment, and decision-making skills, and is associated with an increase in accidents.
 You can prevent these risks by abstaining during Dry January.

-It can prevent making poor decisions
+7. It can prevent making poor decisions

 Have you ever enthusiastically agreed to something after a fun night at the bar only to woefully regret it the next day?
 We’ve all been there, but Dry January prevents alcohol-driven impulsivity and poor decision-making.

-It can boost your immune system
+8. It can boost your immune system

 Studies show that bingeing on alcohol can cause an immune response and may contribute to a reduced ability to fight off infections and illnesses.
 Dry January is a good time to boost your immune system because colds and the flu tend to run rampant in the winter months.

-It can increase your energy
+9. It can increase your energy

 Alcohol can negatively impact energy levels by compromising sleep and generally depressing your nervous system.

-It can improve your relationship with alcohol
+10. It can improve your relationship with alcohol

 Dry January can help you examine your relationship with alcohol and understand whether you are relying on it as a coping mechanism for stress, as a crutch in social situations, or otherwise feel some sort of dependency on it.
 By challenging yourself to complete Dry January, you can discover other potentially healthier substitutes for alcohol and you may find that you return to drinking in subsequent months with a more balanced approach as well as an appreciation for non-alcoholic alternatives to enjoy instead of as many drinks as you previously would’ve imbibed in.